IBE160/SG-Driftige/docs/sprint-artifacts/1-1-project-setup-initial-web-app-structure.md

 *   **Local Development:** Docker Compose.
 *   **Testing:** P0 E2E test for basic page display (`Playwright` or `Cypress`).

+### Learnings from Previous Story (1.1: Project Setup & Initial Web App Structure)

+*   **Project Setup:** The previous story established the Docker Compose setup for Next.js, FastAPI, and PostgreSQL.
+Developers should leverage this existing environment.
+*   **Frontend Scaffolding:** The `nextjs-frontend` project has been initialized.
+Developers should start building the input UI within this structure.
+*   **P0 E2E Test:** Story 1.1 included a P0 E2E test for basic page display.
+Subsequent stories can integrate similar E2E tests for critical user flows as needed, but this story focuses on component-level UI.

 ### References

 *   [Source: docs/architecture.md#Project-Initialization]